Probate Division

 Until minors become adults, at age 18, they are legally incapable of making contracts or taking other legal actions.
 Minors are legally subject to the control of their parents.
 Emancipation releases minors from this control and allows them to make contracts and live independently.

-If you believe an adult is incapable of managing either their own personal care or their financial affairs or both, you may petition the court to appoint a guardian to promote the person's well-being or protect the person's human and civil rights.
-This is called an involuntary guardianship.
+If you believe an adult is incapable of managing their personal care, their financial affairs, or both, you may petition the court to appoint a guardian to promote the person's well-being or protect the person's human and civil rights.
 The court may appoint a total guardian or a limited guardian.
 In either case, the guardian encourages the person under guardianship to build independence and self-reliance.

-If you are an adult who needs help managing your own affairs, you may file a petition in the probate division and request the appointment of a guardian.
-This is called a voluntary guardianship.
+If you are an adult who needs help managing your own affairs, you may file a petition to ask for the appointment of a guardian.

-Parents are the natural guardians for their children.
-But there are circumstances when a court-appointed guardianship is needed to provide for a minor's personal care (a custodial guardianship) or protect the minor's property (a financial guardianship) or both.
+There are circumstances when a court-appointed guardian is needed to provide for a minor's personal care (custodial guardianship) or protection of their property (financial guardianship), or both.

 Legal name changes are necessary only if you want to change your name through an official court order.
 For non-legally-binding, day-to-day usage or for changes after marriage, an official court order is often unnecessary.
 To return to your maiden name, for example, the family division can include the change in the final divorce decree.
 If you do choose to legally change your name, the process is simple.
 You must file the petition in your county of residence.